 We Only Do School Four Days Per Week

-Some of the extra time we’ve put in our schedule exists because we only do school four days per week.
-By homeschooling four days per week, we cut down on our stress and add more time to our schedule for family activities.
+Some of the extra time we’ve put back in our life exists because we only do school four days per week.
+By homeschooling four days per week we cut down on our stress and add more time to our schedule for family activities.

 As a self-employed mom, homeschooling only four days per week allows me to have a weekday with no homeschooling duties to focus on work.

 If we didn’t homeschool year around we’d need to do school five days per week to get done with as much as we currently do in just four days per week.

 We Have More Time for Extracurriculars (and Recovery From Extracurriculars)

 My oldest and youngest sons are on travel soccer teams.
 Having Friday off of school is wonderful for them after a long week of practices.

 We also have Fridays available for traveling to out of state tournaments.
 We typically take the Monday after tournaments off of school, as well.